 Fig. 4.
 Dynamic AUC curves for predicting time to death in CHD patients.
 We built a series of time points starting from 20 and incrementing by 20 up to 755.
 For each of these time points, we computed the cumulative AUC, which then formed the Dynamic AUC curve.
 The mean AUC over time for each method was indicated as dash lines and in the bracket after each method in the legend.
-The compared methods are: Coxnet-MixEHR: A pipeline approach by training MixEHR first and then training a Cox elastic net (Coxnet) using the topic mixture from MixEHR as the input features; MixEHR-Surv: MixEHR with the Cox supervision but without the phecode guided prior for the topic inference; Coxnet-MixEHR-SurG: A pipeline approach by training MixEHR-G as the input features; MixEHR-Surv: MixEHR-SurG: the proposed method in this paper; Coxnet-InCD9: Cox elastic net (Coxnet) using the topic mixture from MixEHR-G as input features; Coxnet-AutoEncoder: Coxnet using PheCode as input features; Coxnet-AutoEncoder: Coxnet using the output of an autoencoder as input features; DeepSurv-PheCode: Deep survival model using PheCode as input features.
+The compared methods are: Coxnet-MixEHR: A pipeline approach by training MixEHR first and then training a Cox elastic net (Coxnet) using the topic mixture from MixEHR as the input features; MixEHR-Surv: MixEHR with the Cox supervision but without the phecode guided prior for the topic inference; Coxnet-MixEHR-SurG: the proposed method in this paper; Coxnet-ICD9: Cox elastic net (Coxnet) using the topic mixture from MixEHR-G as the input features; Coxnet-AutoEncoder: Coxnet using PheCode as input features; Coxnet-AutoEncoder: Coxnet using the output of an autoencoder as input features; DeepSurv-PheCode: Deep survival model using PheCode as input features.